The Gram Stain: Identify and differentiate bacteria Virtual Lab

 In the end, you will use a light microscope to interpret the results of your Gram stain.
 View the microscopic image on the computer screen, and apply immersion oil to increase magnification 1000x!
 Will you be able to identify the presence of any bacteria in the patient´s cerebrospinal fluid?

-Screenshots of The Gram Stain Virtual Lab Simulation
+Explore The Gram Stain: Identify and differentiate bacteria Virtual Lab Simulation